Expo 2020

-Event site
+The Bureau International des Expositions (BIE) general assembly in Paris named Dubai as the host on 27 November 2013.
+Expo 2020 Dubai are expected to come up with Dh154.9 billion ($42.2 billion) of gross value added (GVA) to the UAE’s economy from 2013 to 2042, as per the EY report.

+Site

 The main site of Expo 2020 Dubai was a 438-hectare area (1083 acres) located between the cities of Dubai and Abu Dhabi, near Dubai's southern border with Abu Dhabi.
-The master plan, designed by the American firm HOK, was organized around a central plaza, entitled Al Wasl Plaza, enclosed by three large thematic districts.
-Each one was dedicated to one of the sub-themes of Expo 2020 – Opportunity, Mobility and Sustainability.
+The master plan, designed by the American firm HOK, was organized around a central plaza, entitled Al Wasl Plaza, enclosed by three large thematic districts dedicated to the themes of Expo 2020 – Opportunity, Mobility and Sustainability.

 The infrastructure of the 4.38 km2 Expo 2020 site was built by Orascom and BESIX.
 The site had an emergency centre which includes an isolation room, emergency care room, ambulances and helicopter services.

 The site also featured the ROVE Expo 2020, which was the only hotel located at the site.
 The hotel featured 312 rooms and 19 suites with a rooftop pool and views of Al Wasl Plaza.

 Opening ceremony

 Expo 2020 officially opened on 30 September 2021.
-The ceremony featured performances by Italian tenor Andrea Bocelli ("The Prayer"); Emirati singer-composer Hussain Al Jassmi, Mayssa Karaa and Almas singing the Expo's theme song, "This Is Our Time"; British singer Ellie Goulding ("Anything Could Happen"); Beninese singer Angélique Kidjo and Saudi singer Mohammed Abdu (a duet of John Legend's "If You're Out There"); American singer Andra Day ("Rise Up"); and Chinese pianist Lang Lang, among others.
+The ceremony featured performances by Emirati singer Ahlam ("Fi Dubai") She performed the song in three different languages (Arabic, English and French); Italian tenor Andrea Bocelli ("The Prayer"); Emirati singer-composer Hussain Al Jassmi, Mayssa Karaa and Almas singing the Expo's theme song, "This Is Our Time"; British singer Ellie Goulding ("Anything Could Happen"); Beninese singer Angélique Kidjo and Saudi singer Mohammed Abdu (a duet of John Legend's "If You're Out There"); American singer Andra Day ("Rise Up"); and Chinese pianist Lang Lang, among others.
 The opening declaration was made by the ruler of Dubai Sheikh Mohammed bin Rashid Al Maktoum.